Chapter 5 of 11

 "Just shadow Sarah for a week, she'll show you how things work."

-This approach doesn't scale.
+This approach does not scale.
 Sarah becomes a bottleneck.
 Knowledge transfer is inconsistent.
-New hires flounder.
+New hires flounder because they are afraid to ask basic questions.
+And Sarah's own productivity drops by 40-60% during the shadowing period.

 The Fix: Structured Onboarding